-If you are a player or a team looking to join our League, click "Register" NOW to get signed up FOR FALL 2018!
+If you are a player or a team looking to join our League, click "Register" NOW to get signed up FOR Spring/Summer 2019!

 Opening day is Sunday, April 7!
 The league will host a doubleheader at the Nationals Youth Academy Field in D.C.

 For nearly 20 years, DC Wood has been the top recreational wood bat league for the DC Metro area, with teams from DC, Alexandria, Arlington, Fairfax County, Loudoun County, Montgomery County, and Prince George's County.

 We are this area's premier wood bat recreational league for skilled players.
 We were the first modern era recreational league in the DC Metro area to abandon metal bats and return to the exclusive use of wood bats.

 You can read about the history of our league in the "About" section.